Jacobsgames/TMGUI/README.md

 ![TMGUI demo](LOGO.png)

-**TMGUI** is a minimalist 'TextMode' IMGUI (Immediate Mode GUI) API being developed in C with Raylib at its core (https://www.raylib.com/).
+**TMGUI** is a minimalist 'TextMode' IMGUI API (Immediate Mode GUI) being developed in C with Raylib at its core (https://www.raylib.com/).<br>
 Designed for pixel-perfect grid-based interfaces, tile-based games/toys/tools, and text-mode aesthetics.
-Inspired by old-school OS interfaces, terminal displays and the modern TextMode art movement.<br>
+Inspired by old-school OS interfaces, terminal displays and the modern TextMode art movement.
 **TMGUI** emphasizes predictability, simplicity and total layout control with a DSL like syntax for layout code.

 ![TMGUI demo](EXAMPLE.gif)